BookMooch: Member contributions

 Under discussion is a member-run Bank of BookMooch where members who are short of points can borrow and repay them later.
 Members also write documentation and help features and maintain the BookMooch Wiki.

-The site has an API allowing developers to create their own web applications.
+The site has an API allowing developers to create their web applications.

 Transparency

 Transparency of behavior is a key component of BookMooch.
 Recipients of books assign feedback to each transaction and a history for each member is open to view.
-A balanced ratio of mooching to giving must be maintained by each member in order to continue to receive books.
+A balanced ratio of mooching to giving must be maintained by each member to continue to receive books.
 Both the forums and the feedback/e-mail systems generally allow users to resolve any differences amicably.

 Income

 BookMooch is a for-profit corporation wholly owned by Buckman, but it does not charge membership or use fees.
 Revenue is generated from users' voluntary fiscal contributions and from commissions when users purchase a book from Amazon.com through referral by the site.
 As of December 2006, for approximately every 30 books mooched, one book is purchased from Amazon.